Social Security Disability Attorney

 - Financial management and administrative services

-Rollover Options Families who established traditional 529 college savings plans before learning of their child’s disability can roll over those funds into an ABLE account, ensuring the savings remain useful and accessible.
+Families who established traditional 529 college savings plans before learning of their child’s disability can roll over those funds into an ABLE account, ensuring the savings remain useful and accessible.
+(Rollover amounts count toward the annual contribution limit.)

-In a significant development that will impact thousands of Pennsylvanians, PA ABLE account eligibility will expand dramatically in January 2026.
-Under the new rules, individuals of any age can open an account if their disability occurred before age 46—a substantial increase from the current age-26 threshold.
+In a significant development affecting thousands of Pennsylvanians, PA ABLE eligibility expanded as of January 1, 2026.
+Under the current rules, individuals of any age can open an account if their disability began before age 46 — a substantial increase from the previous age-26 threshold.

 What This Means